Washington & Jefferson Presidents: Baseball

 The baseball team was founded in 1890.
 At least five W&J alumni have played professional baseball: Ody Abbott, Farmer Burns, Doc Gessler, Andy Oyler, and Bill Steen.

-W&J's baseball team plays at the all-turf Ross Memorial Ballpark, a site selected to host the 2015, 2016 and 2017 NCAA D-III regional tournament.
-Pitchers Eddie Nogay (2011–14) and Riley Groves (2014–17) are tied for the most wins in school history with 28.
+W&J's baseball team plays at the all-turf Ross Memorial Ballpark, a site selected to host the 2015, 2016, 2017 and 2026 NCAA D-III regional tournament.
+Tyler Horvat, one of the top all-around players in program history, is the school's all-time winningest pitcher with 29 victories.
 Nick Vento (2014–17) is the all-time home run leader with 26 career home runs.
 Vento is also the school's all-time hit (255) and RBI (168) leader.
-Derek Helbing (2017) and Neil Pascarella (2010) are tied for the school's single-season home run record with 12.
+Luke Alvarez, a recent graduate, shattered the single-season home run record, slugging 16 homers in 2026.

 In 2017, the W&J baseball team made history as they won the 2017 NCAA Mideast Regional tournament to advance to their first Division III College World Series in school history.
 The team earned the Presidents Athletic Conference's automatic bid after winning the 2017 PAC regular season and tournament championships.
 In regional play, the Presidents won their first 3 games earning their first spot in a regional championship game in school history.
 W&J lost game 1 to SUNY Cortland 7–6, but bounced back to win 6–3 in game two to advance to the 2017 Division III World Series.
 The Presidents maintained this momentum in Appleton, Wisconsin as they would win their first 3 games to win Pool A and advance to the best-of-3 championship series against California Lutheran.
 W&J would win game one 12-2 behind a complete game effort from pitcher Matt Heslin.
 The Presidents would lose the next two games and finish as the national runner-up with a Division-III-best 42 wins and 13 losses, also a new W&J school record.

 During the 2019 season, W&J would advance to the Division III College World Series for the second time in three seasons.
 W&J compiled a 38–13 record with a 24–3 mark against conference competition.
 W&J's postseason run started with its 12th PAC title, as the team defeated Bethany 8–1 on May 11.
 The Presidents outscored the opposition by a 27–5 score as it cruised to three straight wins in the PAC Tournament.